jeff-hykin/code_compare/readme.md

 # What is this?

-A tool for effectively creating a similarity matrix between many different files.
-It effectively ignores aspects that are common across all files by highlighting "rare" similarites (e.g. two files that are similar to each-other but not-similar to the rest of the group).
-Currently the tool has special enhancements for python, however it works with plaintext files, and in the future enhancements will be available for other languages as well.
+A tool for finding similarities between many different files.
+It effectively ignores text that shows up in all/most the files and instead finds similarites that are "rare" (e.g. text that exists in two and only two files).
+Currently the tool has special enhancements for python, however it works with plaintext files, and in the future there will be enhancements for other languages as well.

 ## How to use